sherazahmad634/embeddings-mental-health-triage/README.md

 - The script picks the classifier with the best macro-F1 on the held-out test split and serialises it to `models/classifier.joblib`.
-The bundle also contains the label map (and the TF-IDF vectorizer if the baseline backend was used) so the demo is one `joblib.load` away from running.
+The bundle also contains the label map (and the TF-IDF vectorizer if the baseline backend was used), so the demo is one `joblib.load` away from running.

 ### Why "linear probe"?